Swivel-Finance/swuniswap-v3/README.md

 any constants you want for others obviously.

 ## Run Swuniswap-v3
-The example files can then be run by (assuming you are in the repo root dir)
+A range strategy on Swivel's exchange can then be run by

     python swuniswap-v3.py